Thierry Siquet

-Thierry Siquet (born 18 October 1968 in Huy) is a Belgian retired professional football defender, who is the manager of Belgium U18 and the technical director of Virton.
+Thierry Siquet (born 18 October 1968) is a Belgian football manager and former player who is the manager of Belgium U18 and the technical director of Virton football club.

-While at La Louvière he helped them win the 2002–03 Belgian Cup.
+A former defender, he helped La Louvière win the 2002–03 Belgian Cup.
+He is the uncle of footballer Hugo Siquet.

+Coaching career

 Charleroi

-After retiring as a player in January 2006, Siquet stayed at Royal Charleroi, where he was hired as an assistant manager to Jacky Mathijssen for the season 2006-2007 and later to Philippe Vande Walle.
+After retiring as a player in January 2006, Siquet stayed at Royal Charleroi, where he was hired as an assistant manager to Jacky Mathijssen for the 2006–07 season and later to Philippe Vande Walle.